 EEX 3264.
 Curriculum & Instructional Strategies for Students w/Disabilities (K-5).
 This course focuses on specialized methods and instructional strategies necessary for special educators to meet the needs of students with disabilities in K-5.
 Emphasis will be placed on the development, selection, and utilization of appropriate curriculum and instructional approaches which correspond to the capabilities and styles of various learners.
 Students will identify and review the state-adopted standards and elementary general education curriculum for grades K-5; and how it applies to students with special needs, as well as, how it aligns with Florida Access Points.
-15 hours of field placement is required.
 3 semester hours credit.
 [A]